rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 - `Relaxed` and stronger ordering may lead to the emission of different hardware load and store instructions, or to the emission of hardware memory barriers, in a target- and ABI-dependent fashion.
+As memory barriers can be coalesced, the details of which instructions will be used depend on surrounding code.
 - `compare_and_swap` will lead to the generation a full loop (and thus break wait-freedom progress guarantees, which may be unexpected) on hardware based on the Load-Linked / Store-Conditional (LL/SC) synchronization formalism.
-- Other atomic read-modify-write operations may or may not also compile into an LL/SC loop, depending on whether they are natively supported by hardware, and whether the compiler backend chose to use them if that is the case.
+- Some atomic read-modify-write operations will lead to the generation a loop (and thus break wait-freedom progress guarantees, which may be unexpected) on hardware based on the Load-Linked / Store-Conditional (LL/SC) synchronization formalism.
+Which instructions will be subjected to this treatment depends on target CPU instruction set and whether the compiler backend will choose to use dedicated wait-free instructions over an LL/SC loop.

 Clearly, the mental model for the process through which these instructions are translated into hardware semantics is much more difficult to reason about, and